 - In the book, Susie has sex with Ray whilst she is in Ruth’s body, but they only kiss in the film.

-Whilst this adaptation of The Lovely Bones isn’t for everybody, it’s worth a watch if you’re of fan of the book because, fan of the film or not, there is no denying the standard of Sebold’s work.
-It is an outstanding story full of great emotion, and will remain one of my favourite books for years to come.
+Whilst this adaptation of The Lovely Bones isn’t for everybody, it’s worth a watch if you’re of fan of the book because, a fan of the film or not, there is no denying the standard of Sebold’s work.
+It is an outstanding story full of great emotion and will remain one of my favourite books for years to come.
 Despite the film’s flaws as an adaptation, it also remains one of my favourites.